 There was always an elder around who knew what had to be done.
 The knowledge passed down from one generation to another.

-Later on, social workers and government authorised agencies started investing time and money to impart this knowledge to the new families.
+Later on, social workers and government authorized agencies started investing time and money to impart this knowledge to the new families.

 Today, books and the internet provide this knowledge to families.